Nursing Care during the Second Stage of Labor

 Pathophysiology

-The second stage begins at complete cervical dilation and ends with birth of the newborn.
+The second stage begins at complete cervical dilation (10 cm with complete effacement) and ends with birth of the newborn.
 During this stage, uterine contractions and maternal bearing-down efforts combine to move the fetus through the pelvis while fetal oxygen reserve is repeatedly challenged by contraction stress.

 Nursing support influences both physiologic efficiency and safety.
 Position changes, breathing guidance, and targeted coaching can optimize descent mechanics and reduce unnecessary maternal exhaustion while preserving fetal tolerance.